 SARA

-Yemen’s culture is of Arab heritage, divided between Sunni Muslins of the Sahafi school and Shi’a Muslims of the Zaidi school.
+Yemen’s culture is of Arab heritage, divided between Sunni Muslims of the Sahafi school and Shi’a Muslims of the Zaidi school.

 Culture